Sigil-Ebook/Sigil/docs/Building_on_cutting_edge_Linux.md

 -DPYTHON_EXECUTABLE=`<the path to the python3.x interpreter>`

+-DBUILD_PATCHED_LIBXML2=(0|1) Some newer versions of libxml2 have a bug that causes QtWebKit to render html entities twice.
+Adding -DBUILD_PATCHED_LIBXML2=1 to the cmake command will clone the libxml2 git repo, checkout a specific commit, patch the source, build it and install it alongside Sigil (does not affect the system version of libxml2).
+Requires git, libtool, autoconf and automake packages to be installed (as well as a working internet connection).
+Cmake should notify of any missing programs needed.
+The default is to NOT build the patched version of libxml2 (-DBUILD_PATCHED_LIBXML2=0).

+### Environment Variables

 The following are environment variables that can be set at runtime to affect how Sigil is run after building/installing.
 They are commonly set by manually editing Sigil's launch script (`<CMAKE_INSTALL_PREFIX>`/bin/sigil).

 SIGIL_PREFS_DIR - Changes where sigil looks for and updates its user preference data.
 Needs to specify a full path in a directory where the user has write privileges.